-- (2) Relates to a gathering system in the Marcellus Shale region, that was sold in 2021.
-The estimated fair value of the Property, plant, and equipment net and Intangible assets net of accumulated amortization was determined using a market approach, which incorporated an indication of interest by a third party.
-These inputs resulted in a fair value measurement within Level 2 of the fair value hierarchy. - (3) Relates to the Constitution proposed pipeline project extending from Susquehanna County, Pennsylvania, to the Iroquois Gas Transmission and the Tennessee Gas Pipeline systems in New York.
-Although Constitution received a certificate of public convenience and necessity from the FERC to construct and operate the proposed pipeline and obtained, among other approvals, a waiver of the water quality certification under Section 401 of the Clean Water Act for the New York portion of the project, the members of Constitution, following extensive evaluation and discussion, determined that the underlying risk-adjusted return for this greenfield pipeline project had diminished in such a way that further development was no longer supported.
-The estimated fair value of the Property, plant, and equipment net was based on probability-weighted third-party quotes.
-Our partners' \$209 million share of this impairment is reflected within Net income (loss) attributable to noncontrolling interests in our Consolidated Statement of Income. - (4) Relates to a gas gathering system in the Eagle Ford Shale region for which we expected declines in asset utilization and possible idling of the gathering system.
-As a result, we measured the fair value of these assets at December 31, 2019 using a market approach.
-These inputs resulted in a fair value measurement within Level 2 of the fair value hierarchy.
-The estimated fair value of the Property, plant, and equipment net at June 30, 2019, was determined using a market approach, which incorporated indications of interest from third parties. - (5) Reflects impairment of Property, plant, and equipment net that is no longer in use for which the fair value was determined to be lower than the carrying value. - (6) Reflects multiple individually insignificant impairments and write-downs of other certain assets that may no longer be in use or are surplus in nature for which the fair value was determined to be lower than the carrying value - (7) During the fourth quarter of 2020, RMM renegotiated service contracts with a significant customer in connection with the customer's Chapter 11 bankruptcy proceedings.
+- (3) During the fourth quarter of 2020, RMM renegotiated service contracts with a significant customer in connection with the customer's Chapter 11 bankruptcy proceedings.
 The renegotiated contracts result in lower service rates and lower projected future cash flows.
 As a result, we evaluated this investment for other-than-temporary impairment.
 The fair value was measured using an income approach.
-We utilized a discount rate of 18 percent in our analysis. - (8) Following the previously described declining market conditions during the first quarter of 2020, we evaluated these investments for other-than-temporary impairment.
+We utilized a discount rate of 18 percent in our analysis. - (4) Following the previously described declining market conditions during the first quarter of 2020, we evaluated these investments for other-than-temporary impairment.
 The fair value was measured using an income approach.
 Both investees operate in primarily oil-driven basins where significant expected reductions in producer activities led to reduced estimates of expected future cash flows.
 Our fair value estimates also reflected discount rates of approximately 17 percent for these investments.
 We also considered any debt held at the investee level, and its impact to fair value.
-The industry weighted-average discount rates utilized were significantly influenced by the market declines previously discussed.

-- (9) Following the previously described declining market conditions during the first quarter of 2020, we evaluated these investments for other-than-temporary impairment.
+The industry weighted-average discount rates utilized were significantly influenced by the market declines previously discussed. - (5) Following the previously described declining market conditions during the first quarter of 2020, we evaluated these investments for other-than-temporary impairment.
 The impairments within our Northeast G&P segment are primarily associated with operations in wet-gas areas where producer drilling activities are influenced by NGL prices which historically trend with crude oil prices.
 The fair values of our investments in BRMH and Aux Sable Liquid Products LP (Aux Sable) were estimated using a market approach, reflecting valuation multiples ranging from 5.0x to 6.2x EBITDA (weighted-average 6.0x).
 The fair values of the other investments, including gathering systems that are part of Appalachia Midstream Investments, were estimated using an income approach, with discount rates ranging from 9.7 percent to 13.5 percent (weighted-average 12.6 percent).
 We also considered any debt held at the investee level, and its impact to fair value.
-The assumed valuation multiples and industry weighted-average discount rates utilized were both significantly influenced by the market declines previously discussed. - (10) Relates to a gas gathering system in the Marcellus Shale region that was adversely impacted by lower sustained forward natural gas price expectations and changes in expected producer activity.
-The estimated fair value was determined using an income approach.
-We utilized a discount rate of 10.2 percent in our analysis. - (11) Relates to a certain gathering system held in Appalachia Midstream Investments that was adversely impacted by changes in the timing of expected producer activity.
-The estimated fair value was determined using an income approach.
-We utilized a discount rate of 9 percent in our analysis. - (12) The estimated fair value of Pennant Midstream, LLC (Pennant) was determined by a market approach based on recent observable third-party transactions.
-These inputs resulted in a fair value measurement within Level 2 of the fair value hierarchy. - (13) The estimated fair value at March 17, 2019, was determined by a market approach based on the transaction price for the purchase of the remaining interest in UEOM as finalized just prior to the signing and closing of the acquisition in March 2019 (see Note 3 Acquisitions).
-These inputs resulted in a fair value measurement within Level 2 of the fair value hierarchy.
+The assumed valuation multiples and industry weighted-average discount rates utilized were both significantly influenced by the market declines previously discussed.